Medium Risk

 Add edges in the knowledge graph, connecting two nodes to build a relationship network.
 Edges represent relationship types between nodes, such as dependencies, containment, associations, etc. Prerequisites: 1.
 Must first create a graph (using create_graph) 2.
 Source and target nodes must already ...

-Part of the Knowledge Graph Server MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Knowledge Graph Server server.

 AI agents use add_edge to create or modify resources in Knowledge Graph Server.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call add_edge repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Knowledge Graph Server.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Knowledge Graph Server.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.